yapweijun1996/printer-server-nodejs-v4/context.md

 ### PM2 (`ecosystem.config.cjs`)

-The `ecosystem.config.cjs` file at the root configures PM2 to run the server.
+The `ecosystem.config.cjs` file in the `Server` directory configures PM2 to run the server.
 It's set up to:
 - Run the server from the project root to ensure `node_modules` are found.
 - Point to the correct entry script (`./Server/index.js`).
 - Redirect all `stdout` and `stderr` to log files in `Server/logs/` for easy debugging.